pennyphp/penny/docs/write-our-event-manager-proxy.md

 }
 ```

 After that, we can register it as service named 'event_manager' in Our favorite container.
-For example, we use PHP DI that may be facilitated by `Penny\Container\PHPDiFactory` :
+For example, we use PHP-DI that may be facilitated by `Penny\Container\PHPDiFactory` :

 ```php
 use App\EventManager\Event\OurAwesomeEventManagerProxy;